anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/proving_system/index.md

 # Proving system

-!!! warning
+!!! todo

-    TODO: add efficiency expectations (what to prioritise)
+    add efficiency expectations (what to prioritise)

 The resource machine differentiates between three kinds of proofs, each of which can have a distinct [[Proof|proving system]] used to produce that sort of proofs: